Fix It Tips

 General PC Troubleshooting Tips and Simple Computer Repair Tips

 - Reboot your computer – As a general procedure, get in the habit of rebooting your computer at least once a day.
 Simply close all programs, click on the Start symbol in the lower left-hand corner, then click on Restart.
-This is also an excellent procedure to follow if your computer is not performing correctly.

 - Unresponsive programs – Do you have programs that are locked up on your screen and nothing is happening with them and you can’t close them or hide them?
 Try this: While holding down the “ctrl” and “alt” keys, press the “del” key.
 This will bring up the Task Manager Window.
 In the Applications tab, look at the list of open programs and click on the one that is not responding.
 Click “End Task.”
 It may take several attempts to get the computer to respond, but this trick usually works and will enable you to close out the programs that are no longer responding.
 Then reboot your computer.